Join a guided tour

 You can explore the museum at your own pace, join a free guided tour open to all visitors, or pre-book a guided tour for a fee.
 In addition, you can borrow an audio guide to take you on a tour around the museum.
 Some exhibitions also have discussion guides, volunteering at the museum.
 Together, you can discuss your thoughts about the exhibition and its themes.

 The open guided tours are intended for people visiting the museum, either alone or in a small group of no more than five.
-Public guided tours include to the entrance ticket price.
+Public guided tours are included in the entry.

 GUIDED TOURS FOR VISITORS IN SUMMER 2020

 In addition to being beloved children’s cartoon characters, the Moomins are also a philosophical perspective on humanity.
 The world of the Moomins offers adults much to think about regarding courage, love and freedom.